 On a regular cycle, we sweep through our entire stock to delete sold items and keep our listing as up to date as possible.
-We’ve just finished deleting sold items from the following file in our British section:
+We’ve just finished deleting sold items from the following files in our American section: *Marvel

 As of the time of writing, this category is bang up to date, with every item listed available.

 *DC: From 1988, the other ground-breaking series by Alan Moore, V For Vendetta — a seminal story of rebellion in an all too familiar dystopian Britain — a story for its time and, unfortunately, still very much with us.
 With wonderfully subtle art by David Lloyd and muted colour palettes by our late friend Steve Whitaker (among others), the series looks as good as it reads.
 It spawned an okay film, but more significantly, the V mask has been adopted by the ‘Occupy’ movement and is now internationally famous.
 We’re offering the set of all 10 issues, all in pristine Near Mint condition, for £115.
 SORRY, THIS LOT HAS NOW SOLD

 *DC: Although it’s listed as such in the Overstreet Price Guide and widely regarded as the first full appearance of the classic DC arch-villain Darkseid, we’re not convinced that just three panels of the Big Bad (and on video screens at that) in Forever People #1 really constitutes his first full appearance.
 Still, you pays yer money and you takes yer choice.
 This superior FN+ pence stamped copy has just minor edge wear and a very gentle crease in the bottom left corner, tight staples and very presentable.
 One of the more entertaining aspects of this issue is seeing guest star Superman rendered by Al Pastino alongside Kirby’s characteristic style — a strange experience.
 Priced at £65.
 SORRY, THIS HAS NOW SOLD